-1.1 The impact of the COVID-19 pandemic in Ibero-America; post-pandemic actions
+The impact of the COVID-19 pandemic in Ibero-America; post-pandemic actions capacity, exposing the structural weaknesses of our health, food security, social protection, economic, education and trade systems, among others.

 The 2020 Report refers to South-South and Triangular Cooperation initiatives implemented in Ibero-America in the 2018-2019 period.
 However, the COVID-19 pandemic and the enormous challenge it represents for Ibero-American countries' cooperation are also analyzed in this chapter.